Between the spectra: Arnstein’s Ladder plugs the gap of IAP2 spectrum

 Adopting Arnstein’s 1969 Ladder of Citizen Participation alongside the current widespread use of the IAP2 spectrum might help governments engage more meaningfully with their citizens, recent research suggests.

-Davis and Andrew identify how the IAP2 Public Participation Spectrum (inform, consult, involve, collaborate and empower) is currently the primary way of describing the level of citizens’ involvement in decision making processes.
+Working out of the University of South Australia, Aaron Davis and Jane Andrew identify how the IAP2 Public Participation Spectrum (inform, consult, involve, collaborate and empower) is currently the primary way of describing the level of citizens’ involvement in decision making processes.
 This is especially so when narrowing their scope to a South Australian context, where governments have vociferously and ambitiously worked to improve consultative efforts, devoting significant resources to trialing such tools as participatory decision-making processes.

 A “mismatch” of outcomes